When will interest rates rise (or be cut)? – Latest predictions

 The BOE uses a number of economic indicators when deciding whether rates will rise or be cut.
 So understanding the key economic indicators is important when judging when interest and mortgage rates are likely to rise or be cut.
 Below is a roundup of the most important indicators to keep an eye on.

-• Unemployment is rising – the number of people employed rose by 169,000 in the three months to February.
-But the unemployment rate rose to an eight-month high of 3.8%.
-Strong employment numbers increase the chances of an interest rate rise as do rising wages (which we are seeing), while weak employment numbers make interest rate rises less likely.
+• The unemployment rate has jumped – The number of people employed rose by 173,000 in the three months to October but the unemployment rate has risen to 4.3%, which is the highest level since May 2024.
+Strong employment numbers increase the chances of an interest rate rise as do rising wages, while weak employment numbers make interest rate cuts more likely.

 What to do next